You've probably experienced Javascript at work on a website even if you didn't realise it.

 Although every project is different, we strongly believe in clear, up-front pricing.
 Here are some example prices involving this type of work, please ask us for a free, no-obligation quotation.

-If you're not convinced yet, read our case studies on how projects including WAM Europe, George House Trust, Subterranean Landscape and more benefitted from our bespoke jquery coding services.
+If you're not convinced yet, read our case studies on how projects including WAM Europe, Subterranean Landscape, WAM Direct and more benefitted from our bespoke jquery coding services.